 2. Park City Mountain Biking

 Park City is another amazing place to mountain bike – you will never get bored with all of the different options available.
 The surrounding area has over 450 miles of trails to explore and varying terrains from easy and flowy to technical downhills passing through incredible scenery.
 Park City has something to offer for every type of rider!
-It’s no wonder why Park City is rated one of the top mountain biking locations in the U.S.
+It’s no wonder why Park City is rated one of the top mountain biking locations in the U.S. We even featured Deer Valley bike park in our top 10 top downhill bike parks list!

 The best time to visit is from late May through September, sometimes extending to October depending on the weather each year.
 Park City is located just 32 miles southeast of Salt Lake City, and it is possible to fly into Salt Lake City and rent a car, take a bus or shuttle, and be in the mountains in under an hour!